marija-iloska/ai-science-training-series/07_AITestbeds/hw_cerebras_iloska.md

 ## For 512: <br/>
 RuntimeError: Initial global step 1000 already exceeds max step 1000. <br/>

 I am not sure if we needed to modify something else, but my code raises this error for batch size of 512.
+Both the 1024 and 2048 have a similar loss, even though the 1024 processed half the number of samples.